-To create the Blast from the Past village
+How to create the Blast from the Past village for your holiday party

-- Print out the pictures of the village complete with various sized trees, houses, cars, snow man.
-I’d suggest printing it on a heavy cardstock.
+- Print out the pictures of the village complete with various sized trees, houses, cars, snowman.
+I’d suggest printing it on heavy cardstock.
 As heavy as you can get.

 - Print out the holders that will attach to the back of each item.

 - Cut around the tree or house you’d like in your scene.

 - With acrylic paints or paint markers (much easier!) create some fun designs.
 We did some big polka dots, stripes, and light strands on top to create a fun, whimsical city.

 - To create the solid blocks of color, water down your paints or use watercolors, and lightly paint over it.
 I’d suggest painting both sides and then sticking them within paper towels of office paper and in between heavy books to dry out, otherwise the pages will curl up.